enterprisemediawiki/meza/README.md

 ## Running the setup scripts

 The scripts you'll need are below.
 They are downloaded during the initial setup.sh script you ran.
 I recommend running one at a time and taking a VirtualBox snapshot after each.
+They should be run in the order shown below.

 ```bash
 cd ~/sources/meza1/client_files